 Tony Wringe, senior manager in a professional services firm

-You can buy the book as a paperback or eBook on Amazon.com and Amazon.co.uk and all the usual places.
+You’ll get a discount on this book at Blackwells online.
+Alternatively, you can buy the book as a paperback or eBook on Amazon.com and Amazon.co.uk and all the usual places.
 If you’d like to read some of it first, just register using the button below to receive a free sample.